-If you'd like to try crocheting the fabric pictured here, simply work a starting chain of any length; then work slip stitches the whole way across the row.
+If you'd like to try crocheting a common version of Bosnian crochet then simply work a starting chain of any length and crochet slip stitches into each stitch across the row.

 When you get to the end of the row, you'll have to turn the work.
 It's also time to decide whether or not to work a turning chain.
 If you work a turning chain, it will be taller than the slip stitches, and this will create a bit of a ruffle along the sides of the fabric.
 If you skip the turning chain, turning might seem a little awkward to you, but it can be done.
-Be sure to check out the videos linked below for insights into how other crocheters are turning their work when crocheting flat pieces.
+Try both ways to see what works best for you.

 To do the second row, you'll work in slip stitch all the way back across.
-You can achieve different effects by crocheting into different loops; feel free to experiment!
-For this particular fabric, I crocheted into the uppermost loop on the second row and each row after.
+You can achieve different effects by crocheting into different loops.
+Working in one loop only may be easier, particularly as you're first getting started with slip stitch crochet.
+So feel free to experiment!

 When it comes to making fabrics with slip stitch, there are several downsides: